 Fake Difficulty: On occasion, enemies can hurt you even if they aren't onscreen, making it look like you're taking damage from nowhere.

 Pixel Hunt: When you encounter a swarm of bats in the Haunted House stage, only one will actually attack you, but figuring out which one is nearly impossible.
 The same applies to Junior/Deaddy's barf attack.

-Shoot the Bullet: A lot of enemies throw projectiles at you, especially in the Rickety Town stage.
+Shoot the Bullet: A lot of enemies throw projectiles at you, especially in the Rickety Town stage when you enter the Food Court.
 You can use your own weapon to deflect them.

-Too Dumb to Live: Jacob, who not only decides to tempt fate by bringing the carnival up in the first place, but decides to do it again after you win.
+Too Dumb to Live: The protagonist (assuming he isn't just In Harm's Way) who not only decides to tempt fate by bringing the carnival up in the first place, but decide to do it again after he makes it out.

 Betty, for running around in your crossfire while not even trying to help you fight the monsters.
 Even worse, she sometimes gets very close to a Power-Up that you only have a few seconds to aim for.
-That said, even she knows Jacob's the bigger idiot for putting both of them through that mess, and has the common sense to try to tell him NOT to do itAGAIN.
+That said, even she knows the protagonist is the bigger idiot for putting them through that mess, and has the common sense to try to tell them NOT to do itAGAIN.

 There are some scenes that suggest she's trying to help.
 For example, there's a torture chamber in the Freak Show where she slams the door of an iron maiden, trapping a zombie inside.
 Unfortunately, that only means she's really in your way when you try to shoot at three other zombies.